-Readers: Please contact your own LEO to obtain this sort of information for your county or municipality.
-If the questionnaire yields good news, as in Isle of Wight County in Virginia and Kane County in Illinois (Law Review 12113), please congratulate and thank the LEO.

-If the questionnaire shows problems (military and overseas voters being disenfranchised), please tell the LEO that we want to work with him or her to improve the performance in 2014 and beyond.
+Readers-please contact your LEO to obtain this information for your county or municipality.
+If the questionnaire yields good news, like in Kane County, please congratulate and thank the LEO.
+If the questionnaire yields bad news, please tell the LEO that we want to work with him or her to improve the performance in 2014 and beyond.